 Rising uncertainty amid tariff threats―what does it mean for Canadian investors?

-On Monday, in a demonstration of how fluid the situation remains, Mexican President Claudia Sheinbaum announced that after a conversation with the president, the U.S. had agreed to wait a month before the Mexico tariffs take effect.
+On Monday, February 3, in a demonstration of how fluid the situation remains, both Mexican President Claudia Sheinbaum and Canadian Prime Minister Justin Trudeau announced that after a conversation with the President Trump, the United States agreed to wait a month before the tariffs would take effect.

 "While most investors know not to make knee-jerk investment decisions, it isn’t always easy to do so."

 Historically, Canada and the United States have enjoyed one of the most extensive and mutually beneficial bilateral relationships in the world, characterized by deep economic, cultural, and political ties.
-Here are some key aspects of their interdependence.

 Trade: the world’s most comprehensive trading relationship